Kurt-Hetrick/RANDOM/README.md

 appends new column to the end of the qc report. creates a new qc report with "COVERAGE_BIN.csv" appended to the file name.

+3 means it meets all 3; 0 means it meets none of them

 _usage_

 `Haiman_Coverage_Metric_Binner.sh /path/to/qc_report`